vkammati/mars-web-app/README.md

 # mars-web-app
 mars-web-app is a ecommerce web application.
+This is an ecommetce web application.